Safe Haven Enterprise visa (SHEV) is one of the protection visas available to you if you arrived in Australia illegally.

 If you are granted another SHEV, your periods of work and/or study during both SHEVs will count towards meeting the SHEV pathway requirements.

-Applying for substantive onshore visas
+Applying for other visas in Australia

-Any application for a substantive onshore visa other than a SHEV or TPV must include a person who has met the SHEV pathway requirements, but that person does not need to be the primary applicant.
+Any application for a visa other than a SHEV or TPV must include a person who has met the SHEV pathway requirements, but that person does not need to be the primary applicant.

 Some visas have different definitions of who is a member of a family unit.
 You should check who is considered a member of the family unit for the visa you want before you lodge an application.

 When you apply for other visas, you will need to meet health, security and character requirements for that visa.
 This may mean submitting new information and completing some assessments again.

 If you apply for another type of visa and your SHEV expires before a decision is made on that application, you will be granted a bridging visa while your application is being processed.

 The list of other types of visas in Australia you can apply for once you meet the SHEV pathway requirements is below: